Boonchu Ruangkit

 Boonchu Ruangkit (born 12 May 1956) is a Thai professional golfer who plays on the Champions Tour.

 Early life

-As a young man, Boonchu tried for a career in kick boxing, but he gave it up after being knocked out cold in his third bout.
+As a young man, Boonchu tried for a career in kickboxing, but he gave it up after being knocked out cold in his third bout.
 He made his mark in golf when he won the 1985 Australian Amateur.

 Professional career

 Boonchu turned professional in 1986.
 He has won five titles on the Asian Tour since its first modern season in 1995, and has several other victories to his name.
 He was the runner-up on the Asian Tour Order of Merit in 1995 and also made the top ten in 1998 and 2004.
 In the latter year he won the Thailand Open for the second time in his career at the age of 47.

 In 2006, Boonchu turned 50 and became eligible to play in senior tournaments.
 He finished first in the 2006 Champions Tour Qualifying School and joined the Champions Tour in 2007.
 In 2010, he joined the European Senior Tour and won four events (including three straight) and the Order of Merit.